Amsterdam is bursting with an incredible amount of culture, so here is a handy guide of 10 places to visit to make the most of your time in the city.

-The great thing about Amsterdam is that there is so much to do.
-The iconic architecture makes this city incredibly instagrammable and the culture is practically bursting at the seams.
+The great thing about Amsterdam is that there is so many places to visit in the city.
+The iconic architecture makes it incredibly instagrammable and the culture is practically bursting at the seams.
 I visited for a day in 2013 and saw the Red Light District and Anne Frank’s House, which are other places I would recommend too!

 It is easy to hop across the channel and immerse yourself in the Dutch Capital’s culture.
 The perfect short European trip.

 Have you been before?
-Did you find this Amsterdam guide useful?
-I’d love to hear your comments below.
+Did you find this guide useful?
+I’d love to hear your favourite places to visit in Amsterdam.

 Additional image credits: SkyLounge and Trip Advisor Body Worlds